 Learners are required to undertake 100 hours in an educational institution in a paid or voluntary capacity as a Teacher’s Aide or Student Learning Support Officer (SLSO) commencing in term 3.
 Further details will be provided in class.

 Volume of Learning:

 Your learning commitment (known as the volume of learning) for this qualification is a minimum of 600 hours.
 This includes approximately 315 of face to face training.
 You will need to allocate the remaining hours to engage in a range of activities to support your learning which may include;

 • Learning support

-If you think you might need help with choosing, enrolling in or completing your course check out TAFE NSW Illawarra RTO’s https://www.tafeillawarra.edu.au/support-for-students website.
-You’ll be able to complete self-assessment checklists, find specialist information and locate the contact details of staff to help with your individual needs.
+If you think you might need help with choosing, enrolling in or completing your course check out the TAFE Illawarra support-for-learners website.
+You will be able to complete self-assessment checklists, find specialist information and locate the contact details of staff to help with your individual needs.

 |Applying and enrolling:

 Before you enrol you must have a Unique Student Identifier (USI).
 If you do not already have a USI, you can easily create one at https://www.usi.gov.au/students/create-your-usi.
 Once you have your USI, you can add TAFE Illawarra to your USI account via the Manager Permissions page on the USI website.
 You will need to enter these details when adding us: code: 90006, name: TAFE NSW - Illawarra Institute.
 You can find out more about applying and enrolling at: http://www.illawarra.tafensw.edu.au/course-and-careers/applying-and-enroling.

 This training is subsidised by the NSW Government